duckduckgo/duckduckhack-docs/duckduckhack/submitting/checklist.md

-# Instant Answer Checklist
+# Instant Answer Production Guidelines

-All Instant Answers currently live on DDG adhere to x... we've tried to outline what we believe make for the best experience.
-These are below...

-In order to be as transparent and simple as possible, we've collected these requirements into a checklist you can review when planning - and before submitting - your Instant Answer.
+The community has developed a set of guidelines by which all live Instant Answers adhere.
+The guidelines have one goal in mind: create a great experience.

 We do our best to keep this list as quick and relevant as we can.
 We'd love your help in evolving these standards!
 Have an opinion or suggestion on how to make these better?
 Definitely let us know.

-If you're not sure, or want help satisfying this checklist, we'd love to help!
+*If you're not sure, or want help satisfying this checklist, we'd love to help!
 We have a great community [on Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) where you can find someone to give detailed feedback.
-You can also [send an email](mailto:open@duckduckgo.com).
+You can also [send an email](mailto:open@duckduckgo.com).*

 ## What queries will your Instant Answer show up on?